DarkMatterCore/libusbhsfs/README.md

     * Implemented proper caching into debug logging code, making debug builds a lot faster now.
 * SX OS:
     * The status change user-mode event is now signaled on every `usbfs` status change.
+* Example test application:
+    * Updated to reflect all these changes.
+    * Added more filesystem tests.
+    * Rewrote input handling to match the new `pad` API from libnx.
+    * Now using usbHsFsUnmountDevice() to safely unmount any UMS devices that have already been tested.
+* Other:
     * Improved safety checks in all internal devoptab functions.
+    * The logfile is now flushed each time a public API function that generates log messages is called.
     * Updated example test application to reflect all these changes.
 Also added more filesystem tests and rewrote input handling to match the new `pad` API from libnx.

 **v0.0.3:**